How to Fire an Employee With Compassion and Class

 Before the Termination Meeting

 - If the employee is violating policies and procedures, make sure these are written and that the employee has been trained in the policies and procedures.
-A signed form is good testimony to allay the potential for future litigation.
+A signed form stating that the employee has read and understood the policy is good testimony that you can use to allay the potential for future litigation.

 - Determine that you are applying the performance standards fairly.
 For purposes of discrimination avoidance, you must address any employee who is doing the same things in the same way.
 You must address the employee with the most serious problems first.
 All employees who are failing to follow your policies must be disciplined in the same way; never focus on one person’s performance.